 - “Soften” countertop corners by rounding or clipping those corners.
 Save your hips!

 - Good ventilation can free the air of fumes, odors, steam, and grease.
 Best Range Hoods has a variety of sizes and styles that look gorgeous while getting the job done.

 - When the hood takes air out, the make-up air is coming from somewhere.
-It is best to plan and redirect the make-up air instead of it coming from a path of least resistance such as your fireplace chimney.
+It is best to plan and redirect that make-up air instead of it coming from a path of least resistance, such as your fireplace chimney.

 4. Kitchen Organization and Storage

-With all the latest cabinetry and drawer storage solutions, you probably won’t regret splurging on a few of the latest accessories.
+With all the latest cabinetry and drawer storage solutions, you probably won’t regret splurging on a few modern accessories.

 Accessories like swing-out pantry shelves, corner cabinet with pull-out shelves, or extra-deep drawers to store pots and pans, help keep your kitchen organized and can double your storage capacity.
 If you love an organized kitchen, then perhaps storage should be on the top of your priority list!
 (If you haven’t started your priority list yet, scroll back up to #1)